 The OECD Declaration puts the spotlight on innovation

-The OECD Declaration is an official OECD instrument that establishes five principles, and associated actions, that governments or public organisations can use to inform (or enhance) innovation and its management.
+The OECD Declaration is an OECD legal instrument that establishes five principles, and associated actions, that governments or public organisations can use to inform (or enhance) innovation and its management.

 The OECD Declaration: